EcoJulia/Phylo.jl/README.md

-# Diversity
+# Phylo

-*Package for measuring and partitioning diversity*
+*Package for creating and manipulating phylogenies*

 | **Documentation**                               | **PackageEvaluator**            | **Build Status of master**                                                    |
 |:-----------------------------------------------:|:-------------------------------:|:-------------------------------------------------------------------:|